bob-dinger/Texas_Indicators/natural resources/Average amount of ground and surface water used for livestock, per head of livestock/report2.md

 # Water intensity of livestock

 Average amount of ground and surface water used for livestock, per head of livestock

 ## Land

 ### Goal: Agricultural production

 Texas leads in agricultural production with responsible natural resource stewardship

 ### Type: Secondary indicator

-Updated: yes
+Updated: no (last update: 2017)

 Data Release Date:

 Comparisons: States